benbenz/katapult/README.md

 # run the jobs and get processes objects back
 processes = provider.run_jobs()

-# wait for the jobs to be done
+# wait for the processes to be done and update the processes info if needed be (an instance terminated e.g.)
-provider.wait_for_jobs_state(processes,CloudRunCommandState.DONE|CloudRunCommandState.ABORTED)
+processes = provider.wait_for_jobs_state(processes,CloudRunCommandState.DONE|CloudRunCommandState.ABORTED)

 ```